theodoreOnzGit/spiceSharpFluidFlowSolver/documentation/pipesAndValves/README.md

 I intend my pipe class to be iteratively designed.
-Going from simple pipe models to complex pipe models I intend to have many many implementations of the pipe class
+Going from simple pipe models to complex pipe models I intend to have many many implementations of the pipe class.